software-mansion/react-native-gesture-handler/docs/handler-tap.md

 A discrete gesture handler that recognizes tap (or many taps).

+Tap gestures detect one or more fingers touching the screen briefly.
+The fingers involved in these gestures must not move significantly from the initial touch points, and you can configure the number of times the fingers must touch the screen and allowable distance.
+For example, you might configure tap gesture recognizers to detect single taps, double taps, or triple taps.

-The handler [activates](state.md#active) after certain number of taps done in proper time and with short enough delay.
+For the handler to be [activated](state.md#active) the specified number of fingers must tap the view a specified number of times in proper time and with short enough delay.
 When handler gets activated it will turn into [END](state.md#end) state immediately.
 The handler will fail to recognize if the finger is moved further than the [allowable distance](#maxdist).

 ## Properties